AlexandreFenyo/net-monitor/README.md

 ## Installing configuration files

-Depending on the installation way (with Docker, from the WAR archive, from the sources, ...), you
+Depending on the installation way (with Docker, from the WAR archive, from the sources, ...), you need to feed the server with the configuration files.
+See the Server installation chapter to find the specific way to do that.

 # Client API